DhahikaR/backend-crud-contact-management/README.md

 Use three collections, for users, contacts, and addresses.
 Authorization uses a Token generate from UUID.

-Uses middleware for verify token, and can be found in middlewares/authorization-middleware.js.
-Middleware is also used for manage error.
+Uses middleware for verify token, and handle error response.
+You can be found in [middlewares](https://github.com/DhahikaR/backend-crud-contact-management/tree/main/src/middleware)

-This API used 3rd party for validation, and Jest for Unit Test.
+This API used [Joi](https://www.npmjs.com/package/joi) for validation, and [Jest](https://www.npmjs.com/package/jest) for Unit Test.

 ## Features